Professor Alison Fell (University of Leeds), ‘Women as Veterans of the First World War in France & Britain'

-The conference is being organised by: Professor Stephen Badsey, Professor John Buckley, Dr Simon Constantine, Dr Spencer Jones, Professor Gary Sheffield, Professor Laura Ugolini and Dr Oliver Wilkinson.
+The conference is organised by the following members of the CHR in conjunction with the WFA: Professor Stephen Badsey, Professor John Buckley, Dr Simon Constantine, Dr Spencer Jones, Professor Gary Sheffield, Professor Laura Ugolini and Dr Oliver Wilkinson.

-To register your interest or for further enquires please contact Dr Oliver Wilkinson Email to O.Wilkinson@wlv.ac.uk
+For all enquiries please contact Dr Oliver Wilkinson - email to O.Wilkinson@wlv.ac.uk

 You can keep up to date with the latest event news on these webpages and by following us on twitter @1918to2018

 Registration is now open at our E-Store.